WICG/window-controls-overlay/explainer.md

 On the `body`, margins are set to 0 to ensure the title bar reaches to the edges of the window.

-The `titleBarContainer` uses `position: absolute` and `top: 0` to fix itself to the top of the page.
-The height is set to `safe-area-inset-top` or to fall back to `--fallback-title-bar-height` if the window controls overlay is not visible.
+The `titleBarContainer` uses `position: absolute` and sets the `top` to `titlebar-area-inset-top`, fixing the container to the top of the page.
+The `bottom` is set to `titlebar-area-inset-bottom` or to fall back to `100% - var(--fallback-title-bar-height)` if the window controls overlay is not visible.
 The background color of the `titleBarContainer` is the same as the `theme_color`.
+The width is set to `100%` so that the div fills the width of the page, and flows under the overlay when it is visible for a seamless appearance.

-The visible `titleBar` also uses `position: absolute` and `top: 0` to pin it to the top of the window.
+The `titleBar` also uses `position: absolute` and `top: titlebar-area-inset-top` to pin it to the top of the window.
 By default, it consumes the full width of the window.
+The `left` and `right` edges are set to `titlebar-area-inset-left` and `titlebar-area-inset-right` respectively, both falling back to `0` when these values aren't set.
 It also sets `user-select: none` to prevent any attempts at dragging the window to be consumed instead by highlighting text inside of the div.

-If the window controls overlay is on the right, then the `rightOverlay` class is added to the `titleBar`.
-This fixes the `titleBar` to the left side of the window and sets the `width` to be equal to the inset of the overlay from the left side of the window, `env(unsafe-area-top-inset-left)`.

-If the window controls overlay is on the left, then the `leftOverlay` class is added to the `titleBar`.
-This fixes the `titleBar` to the right side of the window and sets the `width` to be equal to the inset of the overlay from the right side of the window, `env(unsafe-area-top-inset-right)`.

-The container for the `mainContent` of the webpage is also fixed in place with `position: absolute`.
+The container for the `mainContent` of the webpage is also fixed in place with `position: absolute` and is anchored to the bottom of the page.
+The `height` is set to `titlebar-area-inset-bottom`, or to fall back to `100% - var(--fallback-titlebar-height)`, filling in the remaining space below the title bar.
 It sets `overflow-y: scroll` to allow its contents to scroll vertically within the container.

 For cases where the browser does not support the window controls overlay, a CSS variable is added to set a fallback title bar height.
 The bounds of the `titleBarContainer` and `mainContent` are initially set to fill the entire client area, and do not need to be changed if the overlay is not supported.

 ```css
 :root {
   --fallback-title-bar-height: 40px;